RijoRoriz/RijoRoriz/README.md

 ---

-### Projects & Research
+## Projects & Research

-#### ALFA Project (2020–Now)  ***ALGORITMI, Univ. of Minho***
+### 🔹ALFA Project (2020–Now)  ***ALGORITMI, Univ. of Minho***

-**Lead Developer and Architect** of [**ALFA (Advanced LiDAR Framework for Automotive)**](https://github.com/alfa-project/alfa-framework), an open-source embedded framework for real-time LiDAR data processing on FPGA-enabled platforms.
+**Lead Developer and Architect** of [**ALFA (Advanced LiDAR Framework for Automotive)**](https://github.com/alfa-project/alfa-framework), an open-source embedded framework for real-time LiDAR data processing on FPGA-enabled platforms:

-> 🔹 Designed and implemented the software/hardware architecture
+- Designed and implemented the software/hardware architecture
-> 🔹 Developed LiDAR data processing pipelines in C++ and FPGA (Verilog/SystemVerilog)
+- Developed LiDAR data processing pipelines in C++ and FPGA (Verilog/SystemVerilog)
-> 🔹 Created custom embedded Linux images using **Yocto** and **PetaLinux**
+- Created custom embedded Linux images using **Yocto** and **PetaLinux**
-> 🔹 Wrote and integrated kernel-level **device drivers** for LiDAR hardware
+- Wrote and integrated kernel-level **device drivers** for LiDAR hardware
-> 🔹 Built **Qt-based GUI tools** for system monitoring and visualization
+- Built **Qt-based GUI tools** for system monitoring and visualization
-> 🔹 Automated toolchains and image generation using **Shell and TCL scripting**
+- Automated toolchains and image generation using **Shell and TCL scripting**
-> 🔹 Integrated ROS2 modules for flexible sensor processing
+- Integrated ROS2 modules for flexible sensor processing
-> 🔹 Maintained GitHub repositories, CI pipelines, documentation, and demo delivery
+- Maintained GitHub repositories, CI pipelines, documentation, and demo delivery
-> 🔹 Presented ALFA at **Embedded World 2023** (Germany) and published articles describing ALFA in high-tier journals
+- Presented ALFA at **Embedded World 2023** (Germany) and published articles describing ALFA in high-tier journals
-> 🔹 Mentored more than 10 master’s theses focused on LiDAR processing using ALFA
+- Mentored more than 10 master’s theses focused on LiDAR processing using ALFA

-#### Sensible Car Project (2019–2021)  ***ALGORITMI, Univ. of Minho***
+### 🔹Sensible Car Project (2019–2021)  ***ALGORITMI, Univ. of Minho***

-Researcher in the **Sensible Car** project (Univ. of Minho and Robert Bosch LLC) , focused on smart sensor integration for autonomous driving.
+Researcher in the **Sensible Car** project (Univ. of Minho and Robert Bosch LLC) , focused on smart sensor integration for autonomous driving:

-> 🔹 Designed multi-sensor control systems for LiDAR and motion platforms
+- Designed multi-sensor control systems for LiDAR and motion platforms
-> 🔹 Developed LiDAR processing algorithms for embedded systems using C++ and FPGA
+- Developed LiDAR processing algorithms for embedded systems using C++ and FPGA
-> 🔹 Created and deployed embedded Linux images with preconfigured ROS2 nodes
+- Created and deployed embedded Linux images with preconfigured ROS2 nodes
-> 🔹 Validated sensor fusion algorithms on a rail and goniometer system for calibration and testing
+- Validated sensor fusion algorithms on a rail and goniometer system for calibration and testing

-#### Minho RoboSoccer Team (2015–2017)  ***Laboratory of Automation and Robotics (LAR), Univ. of Minho***
+### 🔹Minho RoboSoccer Team (2015–2017)  ***Laboratory of Automation and Robotics (LAR), Univ. of Minho***

-Developer in a RoboCup Middle Size League team building fully autonomous soccer robots.
+Developer in a RoboCup Middle Size League team building fully autonomous soccer robots:

-> 🔹 Developed low-level firmware and embedded drivers for robot hardware
+- Developed low-level firmware and embedded drivers for robot hardware
-> 🔹 Contributed to inter-robot communication strategies and team coordination logic
+- Contributed to inter-robot communication strategies and team coordination logic
-> 🔹 Participated in international robotics competitions and system debugging under pressure
+- Participated in international robotics competitions and system debugging under pressure

 ---

-### Teaching Experience
+## Teaching Experience

-#### Invited Assistant Professor (Set 2022 – Jul 2023)
+### 🔹Invited Assistant Professor (Set 2022 – Jul 2023)
 **University of Minho · Part-time**

-Taught undergraduate and master’s level courses in the Department of Industrial Electronics.
+Taught undergraduate and master’s level courses in the Department of Industrial Electronics:

-> 🔹 Industrial Electronics
+- Industrial Electronics
-> 🔹 Instruments and Mechanisms
+- Instruments and Mechanisms
-> 🔹 Embedded Systems
+- Embedded Systems
-> 🔹 Real-Time Systems
+- Real-Time Systems

-### Featured Publications
+## Featured Publications

 | Year | Title |
 |------|-------|